 Eddie Muller- “The action is confined to what’s rolling around in Al Robert’s head.
 Ulmer used every trick in his quiver to make an engrossing noir out of virtually nothing.
 Ulmers’ vision was to transform the rambling roadside saga into a head-trip”

-In the film’s final scene Al gives us a word of warning- That’s life.
+In the film’s final scene, Al gives us a word of warning- That’s life.
 Whichever way you turn, Fate sticks out a foot to trip you.
 Yes.
 Fate, or some mysterious force, can put the finger on you or me for no good reason at all.

-Ann Savage played another ruthless femme fatale in Monogram’s Apology for Murder 1945, which was a ‘shameless knock off of Double Indemnity.’
-But it was Detour that earned her a place in the low-grade world of noir man eaters we’ll remember.
+Ann Savage played another ruthless femme fatale in Monogram’s Apology for Murder 1945, which was a ‘shameless knock-off of Double Indemnity.’
+But it was Detour that earned her a place in the low-grade world of noir man-eaters we’ll remember.

-Directed by Roy William Neill which was the last film, best known for his long running Sherlock Holmes series with Basil Rathbone.
+Directed by Roy William Neill which was the last film, best known for his long-running Sherlock Holmes series with Basil Rathbone.
 Screenplay by Roy Chanslor, based on a pulp novel by Cornell Woolrich.
-Black Angel stars Dan Duryea as Martin Blair, June Vincent as Catherine Bennett, Peter Lorre as Marko, Broderick Crawford as Police Captain Flood.
+Black Angel stars Dan Duryea as Martin Blair, June Vincent as Catherine Bennett, Peter Lorre as Marko, and Broderick Crawford as Police Captain Flood.
 Constance Dowling as Mavis Marlowe, Wallace Ford as Joe, Club manager Freddie Steele and Hobart Cavanaugh as Jake.
 With music by Frank Skinner and cinematography by Paul Ivano ( Strange Confession 1944, Flesh and Fantasy 1943, Dead Man’s Eyes 1944, The Suspect 1944, Destiny 1944, The Frozen Dead 1944, The Strange Affair of Uncle Harry 1945, The Spider Woman Strikes Back 1946, Pickup 1951, Hold Back Tomorrow 1955).

 Black Angel is a variation on Cornell Woolrich’s novel.
-After his treacherous ex-wife Marvis Marlowe (Constance Dowling) his torch singing partner and extortionist leaves boozy composer Martin Blair cold.
-Weeks later he’s spends his days getting polluted, playing the one song incessantly on the piano that became their one hit.
-He goes to her luxury apartment to give her a ruby heart shaped brooch for their anniversary.
+After his treacherous ex-wife, Marvis Marlowe (Constance Dowling) his torch singing partner and extortionist leaves boozy composer Martin Blair cold.
+Weeks later he spends his days getting polluted, playing the one song incessantly on the piano that became their one hit.
+He goes to her luxury apartment to give her a ruby heart-shaped brooch for their anniversary.
 But Marvis tells the doorman to refuse to admit Martin.
 Later Marvis is found strangled with one of Martin’s ties.
 Police Captain Flood (Crawford) who heads up the investigation the case, brings him in as the only other suspect, Mavis’ estranged husband Marty.
 But his loyal friend Joe (Wallace Ford) gives him an alibi, telling the police that he had locked him in his room the night of the murder to prevent him from further going on another one of his dreadful binges.
-Kirk Bennett (John Phillips) who also showed up at Marvis’ apartment to get back incriminating letters that Marvis was going to send to his wife Catherine.
+Kirk Bennett (John Phillips) also showed up at Marvis’ apartment to get back incriminating letters that Marvis was going to send to his wife Catherine.
 Bennett winds up getting convicted of the crime and sentenced to death.